Who Must Be CCPA Compliant? Does It Apply To Me?

 - Personal information provided to or from consumer reporting companies that are maintained under the Fair Credit Reporting Act

 - Any personal information that is covered and protected under the Driver’s Privacy Protection Act (Note: there is a pending amendment that would add exceptions to this but only for vehicle warranty and/or recall purposes)

 In addition, the CCPA states that it should not prevent a business from complying with federal, state, or local laws.
 Nor shall it restrict a company from collecting, using, retaining, selling, or disclosing any aggregated consumer information or de-identified data.

 Your business may also find some CCPA exceptions if every aspect of commercial conduct regarding the collection or sale of consumer’s personal information takes place entirely outside of the state of California.

 If You’re Required To Be CCPA Compliant, What Does That Mean For Your Site?

-If you’ve already gone through the process of bringing your website up to compliance for the Americans With Disabilities Act (ADA), you know how fuzzy legislation can sometimes be as far as what it specifically requires to become compliant.
+If you’ve already gone through bringing your website up to compliance with the Americans With Disabilities Act (ADA), you know how fuzzy legislation can sometimes be as far as what it specifically requires to become compliant.

 Don’t hesitate to contact us at 3 Media Web with your CCPA questions.
 Our experts are ready to help.